Pramanik26458/software-engineering-journey/Projects/perplexity/README.md

 ### 🔍 Real-Time Web Search (Tavily)
 This is what makes it feel like Perplexity — the AI can search the web.

-I built a keyword detection system that automatically decides when a query needs live data:
+I built a yourword detection system that automatically decides when a query needs live data:

 ```
 "What is the IPL score today?"     → triggers web search ✅